samachillesx/linux-server-administration/docs/security.md

 22/TCP
 ```

-SSH access was also considered when configuring the firewall to ensure that remote administration was not accidentally blocked.
+When configuring the firewall, I made sure to allow SSH access so that remote administration would remain available and I would not accidentally lock myself out of the server.

 ### SSH Key Authentication